-PLAR is a process of evaluating the knowledge and skills gained through experiential and non-formal learning for the purpose of obtaining credit in a Saskatchewan Polytechnic course.
+PLAR evaluates knowledge and skills gained through life experience for the purpose of obtaining credit in a Saskatchewan Polytechnic course or program.

 The PLAR process compares your previous learning to Saskatchewan Polytechnic course learning outcomes.
-You challenge the course by demonstrating your skills and knowledge through evidence or tests.
-Your demonstration of skill and knowledge is evaluated by a Saskatchewan Polytechnic course content expert.
+You challenge the course by demonstrating your skills and knowledge through evidence or tests, evaluated by a Saskatchewan Polytechnic faculty content expert.

 Evidence may include: